Muazu Magaji: Politics

 Muazu was also appointed Commissioner of Works by Governor Abdullahi Umar Ganduje in 2019.
-On 17 April 2020 Abba Kyari, chief of Staff to President Muhammad Buhari, died of the COVID-19 infection.
+On 17 April 2020 Abba Kyari, chief of Staff to President of Nigeria Muhammad Buhari, died of the COVID-19 infection.
 On his Facebook page Muazu made several comments on the death of Mr Kyari: "Win win … Nigeria is free and Abba Kyari dies in epidemic … The martyrdom of man is perfect!”
 Commissioner of Information Comrade Muhammad Garba announced that Muazu lost his position of Commissioner immediately, because people were saying he was celebrating the death of Mr Kyari, although Muazu denied it.